Social Research Methods MSc

 - Provide an appropriate training for students moving on to MPhil/PhD level study, or for students going on to employment involving the use of social science research.

-On the MSc Social Research Methods, we offer you the opportunity to take four weeks of work experience during the Easter vacation.
+On the MSc Social Research Methods, we offer you the opportunity to take up to four weeks of work experience during the Easter vacation.
 This will provide you with first-hand experience of large-scale and real-life research in action.
 In the past, students have found placements with organisations such as the National Centre for Social Research, the ESRC Data Archive, the Home Office, and Surrey County Council.
 In some cases, the placement may be with research projects being undertaken within a university context, including the Department of Sociology at the University of Surrey.

 Where the full period is not practical, as may be the case for part-time students, it is also possible to take up the opportunity of a shorter period of two to four weeks, usually during the summer.

 Placements are not guaranteed, but our placement officer will work with you to identify possible placement opportunities.

 This course includes a weekend Residential Conference, usually in November, held in a nearby hotel.
 This provides an opportunity, in an informal atmosphere, for discussion concerning current research issues and debates, technologies and methods at the forefront of social research, and other related themes.
 The conference programme includes lectures from guest speakers and members of staff, seminars, workshops and small group discussions.